autosit/autosit.github.io/_posts/2015-11-19-world_picture.md

 - Knowledge of Kalman filtering.
 - Knowledge of guidance and navigation of surface vehicles.

+## Autosea
+The candidate will be associated with the AUTOSEA project, which is a collaborative research project between NTNU, DNV GL, Kongsberg Maritime and Maritime Robotics, focused on achieving world-leading competence and knowledge in the design and verification of methods and systems for sensor fusion and COLAV for ASVs.
+The project has access to supervision and physical test platforms through our industry partners.

 ## Contact
 For more information, contact main supervisor [Edmund F. Brekke](http://www.ntnu.no/ansatte/edmundfo).